michaelkirk/georust_book/src/youre-projecting.md

 assert_eq!(polygon.unsigned_area(), 28446.893084917097);
 ```

-Notice that we can utilize the same type of transformation logic for this polygon that we were previously using for a single point.
+Notice that we can transform this polygon the same way we previously transformed a single point.
 Now we know that approximately 28.4k square meters are required to hold 400k floating spheres in one small spot on the floating (slightly smooshed) sphere we call home, and we've solved a story problem that we were never even asked.

 ## Working with What You've Got

-That's a quick look at some of the basics.
-Let's explore how we can use geometry objects that are pulled from the serialized formats that you already have.
+That's a quick look at some of the basics of working with geometry in Rust.
+Next, we'll go beyond just the shape of things by diving into file formats like CSV and GeoJSON that can attribute other data alongside the shape of a feature.